 In 1948, Idaho, a state in the United States, executed a unique relocation program by parachuting 76 beavers into the wilderness.

-This initiative aimed to mitigate the increasing conflicts between humans and beavers in areas like Payette Lake, where the animals’ natural behaviors posed challenges for new human residents.
+This initiative was aimed at mitigating the increasing conflicts between humans and beavers in areas like Payette Lake, where the animals’ natural behaviors posed challenges for new human residents.

 So, how were Beavers able to transform the environment?